Bid Audit

 Questions

-Is this actually free, or is there a catch?
+Is this actually complimentary, or is there a catch?

-It's free.
+It's complimentary.
 No credit card, no commitment, no trial period that rolls into a subscription.
-Randy reviews your bid and sends you a written teardown.
+Your dedicated partner reviews your bid and sends you a written teardown.
 That's it.
-If he thinks Vernier or consulting would be useful to you, he'll mention it once at the end of the review.
+If they think Vernier or consulting would be useful to you, they'll mention it once at the end of the review.
 You're not obligated to respond, follow up, or do anything at all.
 The audit stands on its own.

 What if I don't have the bid document anymore?